JakeScudder/fullstack-react-app/client/README.md

 Creating a React front end to use with the REST API I built in project 9.

+To get the project up and running, in the client folder and the api folder, you can run:

+npm start

 ----------------------------------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).